rykrr/CyberX/README.md

 # Serial file
 echo -e '1\n' > ca.srl
 ```

+This certificate must be readable by the user running trafficserver.

 The `-nodes` (no DES) flag may be optionally specified to remove password protection for the certificate.
 This seems to interfere with the certifier plugin (below), but may be circumvented by added an entry to the `ssl_multicert.config`.
 Unfortunately, this means the password has to be accessible somewhere on the system or specified at runtime.